 Our Private Villa

-The villas are equally well designed, which an architectural style mirroring that of the lobby.
+The villas are equally well designed, with an architectural style mirroring that of the lobby.
 Each is made from local wood and built on stilts to minimize their impact on the environment.
 The main room was spacious and featured a large double bed offering a spectacular view over the towers of the Torres del Paine massif.
 It was a joy each morning to wake up and gaze out the window, watching the clouds roll over the scenery.

-But perhaps one of the most unique aspects of the villa was the traditional wood-heated hot tub.
-Each day before we returned to the villa from the days activities, the team at Awasi would ensure the hot tub was ready for us.
+But perhaps one of the most unexpected aspects of the villa was the traditional wood-heated hot tub.
+Each day before we returned to the villa from the day's activities, the team at Awasi would ensure the hot tub was ready for us.
 Let me tell you, the mixture of crisp mountain air and the steamy warm water was absolute bliss!
 Sitting there with a bottle of wine letting the bath massage the tiredness from our muscles was the perfect way to wind down after being out in the country all day.

 During our downtime, we would sometimes wander around the grounds outside our villa.
 Doing this reminded us just how close to nature we were.
 One night, while using our flashlight to get back from the restaurant, we almost bumped into a guanaco feeding outside.
-On another occasion Chris went out to photograph the sunrise and discovered fresh puma tracks going right around our villa -- amazing, even if slightly scary!
+On another occasion, Chris went out to photograph the sunrise and discovered fresh puma tracks going right around our villa -- amazing, even if slightly scary!

 Appreciating our surroundings was the best way to use our time – after all, when would we have the chance to experience this again?
 It meant that we didn’t mind the lack of TV, or that the wifi only worked sporadically in the main lodge (the Awasi website describes it as an ‘internet detox’).
 We had come to get away from those things, and our days were so full of adventure that by evening, all we wanted to do was rest anyway.